Michael21107/Realistic-Callouts/README.md

 # Realistic Callouts (DISCONTINUED)
-Realistic Callout is a plug for LSPDFR, and it is an open-source project and will remain open-source.
+Realistic Callout is a plugin for LSPDFR, and it is an open-source project and will remain open-source.

 Attention:
 This Code may be UNSTABLE and yet has not been tested in the game.